-Summary: Identification and storage of paper prescription forms.
+Summary: Identification and storage of paper prescription forms (for emergency use only).

 Who’s it for: Reception & clinicians